FHPythonUtils/ImageEdit/README.md

 https://realfavicongenerator.net/

 ### Advantages of this solution
-- Minimal: few dependencies required (python and pillow)
+- Lightweight: few dependencies required (python, pillow, blendmodes, layeredimage, and svgtrace)
-- Quick: when given a regular or mask image it can produce a large number or variants in a relatively short amount of time
+- Quick: when given a regular or mask image it can produce many variants in a relatively short amount of time
-- Customisable: write your own scripts to leverage imageEdit (python knowledge required)
+- Customizable: write your own scripts to leverage imageEdit (python knowledge required)
 - Produce a PWA mask icon out of the box
 - SVG tracing lib doesn't require potrace/ pypotrace which can be challenging to